hackclub/the-hacker-zephyr/README.md

 [freedom_waiver.pdf](freedom_waiver.pdf) - Form to indicate if passengers could have unsupervised time

+[form.md](form.md) - A copy of the registration form's questions and text

 [invite_call_script.md](invite_call_script.md) - A general run down of the content of a invite call

 [liability_release.pdf](liability_release.pdf) - Required liability release